 Work directly with clients

-Provide crisis and emergency support, information, and referrals to clients and their families, with follow-up support provided as appropriate.
+Provide crisis and emergency support, information, and referrals to clients and their families, with follow-up support when appropriate

 Basic Helpline Advocate Shift Duties